borderyz/neurowaves-lab-documentation/docs/source/5-pipeline/notebooks/eeg-fmri/0-generic-pipeline.rst

 - Ensure that "Susceptibiliy distortion correction" has been correctly applied, this can be viewed from the output HTML
     - if this is not the case, it means probably that the "fmap" part is not configured correctly
     - From the output of dicom2bids, change the fmap .json file to remove the bids://
+    - Change in the `fmap` directory, in the .json's, in the `Intended For` field, change the slashes from // to \\

+At this stage, you now have successfully ran `fmriprep` and obtained a correct output bold signals that are corrected for distortion.
+The next step would be to learn GLM's given the bold signals

 Output spaces note
 ~~~~~~~~~~~~~~~~~~